 Go on tours and view celestial objects through their historic 60-inch or 100-inch telescopes.
 These are the largest telescopes in the world that are available for public use, an even allow visitor to safely observe the sun!

 Visit the planetarium for lots of family-friendly events and new shows each month exploring the fascinating cosmos.
 Free telescope observing is available one night a month.

 This facility features state-of-the-art Dome Theatre, Foucault Pendulum, interactive science exhibit hall, NOAA Science on a Sphere globe and more!
 Public shows offered weekends.
 Sci-Fi Sundays offered one Sunday each month.

 Palomar Observatory, located atop Palomar Mountain in north San Diego County, California, is a center of astronomical research.
 Public and guided tours are available.
 Ages 5 and up.

 Guests who come to see Endeavor will begin their experience in Endeavor Together: Parts and People, a companion exhibit featuring artifacts from the shuttle and the external tank.
 Guests will then be directed to the Samuel Oschin Pavilion to see Endeavor.

+Using digital technology, audiences can fly beyond the solar system and soar among the stars.
+We can transport you across our galaxy to the limits of spacetime or into the heart of the atom.
 This computerized planetarium theater is open to the public every Friday night for family-friendly shows.
 The Night Sky Show is an interactive weekly update on the night sky, with the latest news in space exploration and astronomy.

 Public planetarium shows are free, suitable for all ages, and are given by current astronomy graduate students.
 Show includes discussion about the current night sky, constellations, astronomical phenomena, and more.